-(c) Sarva Siksha Abhiyan: Main objective of this initiative introduced by Central government was to provide elementary education to all children in the age group of 6-14 years by 2010.
+(c) Sarva Siksha Abhiyan: The main objective of this initiative introduced by the Central Government was to provide elementary education to all children in the age group of 6-14 years by 2010.

-Ques 6.
-Why did Japan emerge as a developed country inspite of its poor natural resource?
+Q6.
+Why did Japan emerge as a developed country in spite of its poor natural resource?

-Ans.
-Primary Sector: Agriculture is the most labour absorbing sector of the economy.
+- Primary Sector: Agriculture is the most labour absorbing sector of the economy.
 In recent years, there has been a decline in the dependence of population on agriculture partly because of disguised unemployment.
 Some of the surplus is moving from primary to secondary or tertiary sectors.

 People have started moving from rural to urban areas because of the following factors:

-(i) Education facilities: Urban areas have more organised and better quality education facilities opportunities vocational education and education in specialised areas has increased in urban areas.
+- Education facilities: Urban areas have more organised and better quality education facilities opportunities vocational education and education in specialised areas has increased in urban areas.
 In urban areas focus is on increasing access, quality, vocationalisation and networking on the use of information technology.

-(ii) Health facilities: Availability of better hospitals and medical facilities make people move from rural to urban areas.
-States like Bihar and Uttar Pradesh has poor health indices.
+- Health facilities: The availability of better hospitals and medical facilities make people move from rural to urban areas.
+States like Bihar and Uttar Pradesh have poor health indices.
 Therefore, in search of proper medical assistance people often move from rural to urban sectors.

-(iii) Employment facilities: Disguised unemployment in primary sector and rise of employment opportunities in secondary and tertiary sector has given rise to migration of people from rural areas to urban areas.
+- Employment facilities: Disguised unemployment in the primary sector and rise of employment opportunities in secondary and tertiary sector has given rise to migration of people from rural areas to urban areas.
 In order to increase the income of family, people move from one occupation to another and one area to another.